AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-customize-favoritesmenu.md

 ---
 description: The Favorites menu drop-down list appears in the control bar.
 It consists of a button and a panel that expands when a user clicks or taps on a button.
 The panel contains individual Favorites tools.
-seo-description: The Favorites menu drop-down list appears in the control bar.
-It consists of a button and a panel that expands when a user clicks or taps on a button.
-The panel contains individual Favorites tools.
-seo-title: Favorites menu

 solution: Experience Manager
 title: Favorites menu
-uuid: 816e614d-8253-49a8-b57e-0b57b44db535

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---